Asymptotically almost all \lambda-terms are strongly normalizing: -calculus and combinatory logic

-The context $F$ is defined precisely to denote the beginning of the left branch until we reach an application node whose argument is of width $1$.
-The definition of fair term together with the definition of width $1$ ensures the existence of such an application node on the left branch.
+The context $F$ is defined precisely to denote the beginning of the leftmost branch until we reach an application node whose argument is of width $1$.
+The definition of innocuous \corr{terms} together with the definition of width $1$ ensures the existence of such an application node on the leftmost branch.